Uses Chipotle Paste

 For this pulled pork recipe, the meat has been coated in a beautiful blend of brown sugar, oregano and our secret weapon, Chipotle Paste.
 It is then slow cooked for hours along with orange juice and garlic, with the juices steaming the meat inside.
 So divine!

-Everything is finally assembled inside our Soft Wheat Street Tacos.
+Everything is finally assembled inside our Soft Wheat Soft Taco Wraps.
 A beautiful enchilada sauce is made from a white sauce combined with mozzarella cheese and our Tomatillo Salsa.
 This is poured on top, and the dish is baked in the oven, creating the most oozing and gooey creation known to man!

 In terms of a side dish to serve with authentic pulled pork enchiladas, a crisp green salad would work well.